 Consider those who may have disabilities, provide subtitles and audio descriptions where possible.
-Choosing clear and well laid out fonts make pages easier to read and sticking to clean colour schemes keep pages looking sleek.
+Choosing clear and well laid out fonts make pages easier to read, and sticking to clean color schemes keep pages looking sleek.

 Providing a course that caters to the majority will certainly be a strong attribute.

 4. Value for Money

 This can be interpreted in several ways.
 We can all agree that no one wants to feel like parting with their cash was the wrong choice.

 Make sure the quality and quantity of your content reflect the price.
 Paying hundreds of dollars for a course that can be completed in a few hours can leave us feeling cheated and disgruntled, and could ultimately lead to negative reviews and complaints.

 When offering a budget course, try to exceed expectations so a true feeling of value for money is reflected.
 This can give a pleasant element of surprise and lead to positive recommendations.

 Discounts are always a strong incentive, whether that be an initial discount on the course itself (intermittent price reductions are always enticing to those shopping around), or discounts on products throughout the course.

 For example, many online courses require resources, whether that be electrical equipment such as cameras for a photography lesson or craft supplies for an art tutorial.
 Tailoring your E-learning courses to include your products is a good way to raise awareness of them.

 Offering exclusive discounts on these items can form sales from new consumers and create brand loyalty should they feel they have been given the value for money they so often crave.